express delivery

 • If you are suffering from any liver or kidney problems.

-• If you have serious heart problems like heart failure, heart rhythm problems, electrolyte imbalance.
+• If you have serious heart problems like heart failure, heart rhythm problems, or electrolyte imbalance.

-• If you are taking any medicine which might affect the contraction of the heart muscle (QT prolongation).
+• If you are taking any medicine that might affect the contraction of the heart muscle (QT prolongation).

 • If you are suffering from bleeding in your digestive system.